Timor-Leste national football team: Kit manufacturers

 The team's kit manufacturer was Kubba Sportswear from June 2014 to February 2017.

 Since 2018, the kits are made by Narrow, an Indonesian apparel.
 The home kit is red shirts, black shorts, and red socks, with black as a secondary color.
 The away kit all white.
 From 2008 to 2010, their away kits were yellow but at 2010 AFF Suzuki Cup qualification, the away kits changed back into all whites.
 Their kits were made by Nike in 2012.
 Previous kit makers include Mitre, Joma, Nike and Tiger.

-Stadium
+Home stadium

-Timor Leste's home stadium is the East Timor National Stadium in Dili.
+Timor Leste's home ground is the National Stadium of Timor-Leste in Dili.
 The stadium capacity is 5,000.
 The first official match played in the stadium was a 2018 FIFA World Cup qualification match against Mongolia on 12 March 2015.
+Timor-Leste played their last match at the National Stadium of Timor-Leste against Saudi Arabia on 17 November 2015 and since then used their stadium as a neutral ground all over East Asia.

+Neutral venue

+List of neutral venue grounds for Timor-Leste in the FIFA World Cup qualifications, AFC Asian Cup qualifications and AFF Championship qualifications since 2020.